We can’t wait to open the Wardlaw Museum to the public and will keep you updated!

-‘Julia Margaret Cameron: Vision & Verse’ is one of the first temporary exhibitions to be held in the newly reopened Wardlaw Museum
+‘Julia Margaret Cameron: Vision & Verse’ is one of the first temporary exhibitions to be held in the new Wardlaw Museum.

 Julia Margaret Cameron staged, photographed, developed, and printed each of the thirteen photos displayed in the album.
 She also hand-wrote seven of the poems to be lithographed into the final volume, editing the text to create her own narratives.
 The resulting volume was extremely expensive, and far from a commercial success.
 Few copies of Idylls survive, making Julia Margaret Cameron: Vision & Verse a rare opportunity to view the book.